luciotato/waitfor/README.md

-WARNING - VERSION 0 - NOT WORKING! ...YET
+VERSION 0.5
 --

 Wait.for
 =======

-Wait.for function based on node fibers - wait for future result / promise
+Simplest abstraction over Fibers.

+Take any async function (with callbackFn(err,data) as last parameter) and callit in SYNC mode, waiting for results, returning "data" and, if err, throw err.

 Advantages:
 * Avoid callback hell / pyramid of doom
-* simpler, sequential programming, without blocking node's event loop (thanks to fibers)
+* Simpler, sequential programming, without blocking node's event loop (thanks to fibers)
+* Simpler, try-cath exception programming. if err, throw err, else return data.
+* No multithread debugging nightmares, only one fiber running at a given time (thanks to fibers)
+* Plays along with node cluster.
+You design for on thread/processor, then scale with cluster.

+TO DO:
+--
+- support wait.for (object.method, arg...) with the right value for "this"
+- ( actualliy this=null for wait.launch and wait.for )

+Usage:
+-

+   wait.launch(my_seq_function, args...) - launch a new fiber

+   wait.for(any_async_function, args,...)  - call async function, wait for result, return data.

 Examples:
 -